sbogucki12/resume/README.md

 ## To Do:

-[ ] - Remove old code

-[ ] - Refactor / Optimize code / Remove redundancies
+[ ] - Implement NodeMailer via Node/Express

-[ ] - Create / Run automated tests
+[ ] - Call NodeMailer to submit contact form

 ## Credit